NBISweden/workshop-mlbiostatistics/session-regularization/session-regularization.md

 ## Overfitting | `Example data`

-First, we need some test data to play around with.
-For simplicity, you will simulate a toy data from a linear model and use this in the exercises.
+First, you need some test data to play around with.
+For simplicity and convenience, you will simulate a toy data from a linear model and use this in the exercises.
 The advantage for us using simulated data is that we know the 'truth', i.e., how the data was simulated and we therefore have *oracle knowledge* about the true parameter values, e.g., for $\beta$.

 ### Task | `generate example data`
 * The data should comprise 100 samples.
 * First generate 10 variables $(x_1,x_2,\ldots, x_{0})$ from a uniform distribution and store them in a Matrix $X$.
 * Use an intercept $\beta_0=3$
-* Generate effect sizes $\beta_1, \beta_2, \beta_3$ from a Uniform distribution in the interval $(0.5, 1.0)$ for the 3 first $X$ variable (use the function `runif`),
+* Generate effect sizes $\beta_1, \beta_2, \beta_3$ from a Uniform distribution in the interval $(0.5, 1.0)$ for the 3 first $X$ variable (use the function `runif`); print the 'true' effect sizes for reference.
 * Finally generate outcome variable $Y$ using a linear model $Y = \beta_0 + \beta_1 x_i + \beta_2 x_2 + \beta_3 x_3 + \epsilon$, with $\epsilon\sim N(0,\sigma^2=1)$ (i.e., the residuals are drawn from a Normal distribution with mean=0 and standard deviation=1, *Tip:* use the R function `rnorm`).